Battle of Shusha (1992): Turkey's involvement

-Armenia's western neighbor, Turkey, took umbrage after Armenian troops had captured the town.
-Süleyman Demirel, Turkey's prime minister, said that he was coming under intense pressure by the Turkish people to send military help to Azerbaijan.
-The two peoples are ethnically and culturally related.
-Demirel however decided not to heed their calls partly because the commander of the CIS forces based in Caucasus, Yevgeny Shaposhnikov had warned that such an incursion would lead to "the verge of a third world war, and that cannot be allowed."
-The Armenian victory in Shusha had many Turkish officials accusing Armenia itself of seeking to invade the Azerbaijani exclave of Nakhchivan.
+The seizure of the town prompted loud complaints from neighboring Turkey.
+Turkish Prime Minister Süleyman Demirel said that he was under intense public pressure to send military help to Azerbaijan.
+Demirel, however, did not heed their calls amid heightening tension with Russia.
+In May 1992, the commander of the CIS forces in the Caucasus, Yevgeny Shaposhnikov, warned that any Turkish incursion would lead to "the verge of a third world war, and that cannot be allowed."
+The Armenian victory in Shusha had many Turkish officials accusing Armenia of seeking to invade next the Azerbaijani exclave of Nakhchivan.

 Because of international pressure, Turkey was ostensibly restricted to providing economic support to Azerbaijan.
 Nonetheless, the Turkish army and intelligence services launched undercover operations to supply Azerbaijan with arms and military personnel.
 According to Turkish sources, over 350 high-ranking officers and thousands of volunteers from Turkey participated in the warfare on the Azerbaijani side.
 Western authors reported several major shipments of weapons from Turkey, including bringing an arsenal of Soviet-made arms from the former East Germany.

 Simultaneously, Turkey was engaged in overt intimidation of Armenia.
 On the international stage it lobbied various organizations and promoted a pro-Azerbaijani bent of mediation and conflict resolution efforts.
 Turkish diplomats organized "Turkic Summits" for Turkic nations that included Azerbaijan, Kazakhstan, Kyrgyzstan, Turkmenistan, and Uzbekistan to convince the leaders of the Central Asian countries to sever economic ties with Armenia and condemn its military involvement in Nagorno Karabakh.

 Commemorations

-After the war ended, Avsharyan's T-72 tank was recovered and repaired and currently stands as a monument in Shusha.
-May 9 is now celebrated in Armenia and the Nagorno-Karabakh Republic as "The Day of the NKR’s Defence Army" and "The Day of Liberation of Shusha," respectively.
+After the war ended, Avsharyan's T-72 tank was recovered and repaired and was installed as a monument in Shusha.
+9 May is now celebrated in Armenia and the Nagorno-Karabakh Republic as "The Day of the NKR's Defence Army" and "Shushi Liberation Day," respectively.
 A commendation medal was also awarded by the government to those Armenians who participated in the battle.
+On 22 September 2023, after the Azerbaijani offensive in Nagorno-Karabakh, Azerbaijan dismantled the tank monument.

 Fifteenth anniversary

-On May 9, 2007, Armenia and the NKR celebrated the fifteenth anniversary of the town's capture.
-The festivities included a military parade in Renaissance Square in Stepanakert and a cross-country marathon organized by the Armenian Revolutionary Federation's youth wing that began from Armenia and ended in Shusha during the run up to May 9.
+On 9 May 2007, Armenia and the NKR celebrated the fifteenth anniversary of the town's capture.
+The festivities included a military parade in Renaissance Square in Stepanakert and a cross-country marathon organized by the Armenian Revolutionary Federation's youth wing that began from Armenia and ended in Shusha during the run up to 9 May.
 During the processions, then president of the NKR Arkadi Ghukasyan, reiterated the point that the citizens of the republic would have the final say over their future.

 The parade was headed by the Nagorno-Karabakh Defense Army's first deputy commander, Major General Movses Hakobyan.
-Attendants of it included veterans of the battle and the First Nagorno-Karabakh War and veterans from the Second World War since May 9 also marks Victory in Europe day.
+Attendants of it included veterans of the battle and the First Nagorno-Karabakh War and veterans from the Second World War since 9 May also marks Victory in Europe day.

 In Armenia, prime minister Serzh Sargsyan inaugurated the naming of a square in the capital of Yerevan after Shusha.